practicalli/clojure/docs/clojure-cli/repl-reloaded.md

 ## Custom REPL startup

 A Clojure REPL starts in the `user` namespace.
-When a `user.clj` file is on the classpath its code is loaded (evaluated) into the REPl during startup.
+When a `user.clj` file is on the classpath its code is loaded (evaluated) into the REPL during startup.

 Create a `dev/user.clj` file with libraries and tools to support development and add the `dev` directory to the classpath.